 If you have an abnormal result from basic screening blood tests or if you want a more thorough assessment of your disease risk, I like to order these additional blood tests:

-Vitamin D: Approximately 75% of American adults are deficient in Vitamin D. I find this to be accurate from routinely testing my patients.
+Vitamin D: At least 42 percent of American adults are deficient in Vitamin D, according to research.
+I find this estimate to be low from routinely testing my own patients.
 Therefore, I test the 25-Hydroxy Vitamin D level, and if low (below 30), supplementation will bring it into the optimal range (50-100).
-Click here for my article about Vitamin D deficiency posted earlier this year.
+Click here for my article about Vitamin D deficiency.

-Vitamin B12 & Folate: Elevated vitamin B12 can be an indicator of the common MethylTetraHydroFolateReductase (MTHFR) gene polymorphism which causes a host of symptoms of illness and can be corrected by supplementing with methylated folate or methylcobalamine.
-Click here for my article, “Coaching your genes to do a better job.”
+Vitamin B12 & Folate: B12 deficiency can cause serious problems.
+If you are over 50, you are automatically more prone to being deficient in B12.
+Elevated vitamin B12 can be an indicator of the common MethylTetraHydroFolateReductase (MTHFR) gene polymorphism which causes a host of symptoms of illness and can be corrected by supplementing with methylated folate or methylcobalamin.

 Cortisol: A serum cortisol level will give you an idea of adrenal stress/fatigue and the need for treatment.
-Click here for my article “Tired, depress and hurting?
+Click here for my article “Tired, depressed and hurting?
 Could be adrenal fatigue.”

 C-reactive Protein: This is produced by your liver and indicates inflammation in your body.
 Although non-specific, an elevated level is considered a “marker” for disease.